 EPA sent experts to Europe to monitor and assess levels of radioactivity around U.S. embassies.
 For sometime after the accident, EPA scientists measured radioactivity in the Black Sea and Kiev Reservoir in cooperation with the former Soviet Union.

 Chornobyl Disaster: An Inside Tour

 Ten years after the 1986 explosion of Unit 4 of the Chornobyl Nuclear Power Plant near Pripyat, Ukraine, EPA staff member Gregg Dempsey was given a rare tour inside the Sarcophagus that surrounds Unit 4.
 His slideshow from that visit offers a unique historical snapshot of the conditions and challenges inside the plant.
 It provides views of the interior of Unit 4 not seen elsewhere in Chornobyl photo collections.
 In addition, it offers the personal perspectives of workers who were present at the time of the accident.
-One of these workers returns to his flat in the nearby city of Pripyat for the first time since leaving it 10 years earlier.
+Even allowing, one of these workers to return to his flat in the nearby city of Pripyat for the first time since leaving it 10 years earlier.

 Constantin Rudy died on February 8, 2006.
 This presentation is dedicated to him and to all the victims of the Chornobyl accident.

 - Backgrounder on Chornobyl Nuclear Power Plant Accident

 This page describes the accident and provides links to reports on its aftermath.

 - Maps and additional photographs of Pripyat, Ukraine and Chornobyl

 This site provides an interactive map with links to pictures.